IMA-WorldHealth/bhima-plugin-mail/README.md

 ------------

 The mail plugin allows for customized reports to be emailed on a regular basis.
-The plugin is modular, and designed to allow reports to be added, easily configured, and scheduled both on the fly and at startup via config files.
+The plugin is modular, and designed to allow reports to be added, easily configured, and scheduled both on the fly and at start up via config files.

 ### Dependencies